9 tourist traps in the Netherlands (and the best alternatives)

 1. The Heineken Experience

-The Netherlands is home to one of the world’s best-selling beers — Heineken!
-This museum (and prior Heineken factory) will tell you about the history of the beer, the brewing methods, and gives you a chance to draw your own beer!
+This museum (and prior Heineken factory) will tell you about the history of the beer and the brewing methods, and give you a chance to draw your own beer!

-The tour costs €21, but this price does include two free beers at the end of the tour.
+The tour costs €25, but this price does include two free beers at the end of the tour.
 Sign me up! 😎

 Is the Heineken Experience worthwhile?

 Perhaps.
-It can definitely be fun to do with friends — but it is certainly not cheap.
+It can definitely be fun to do with friends, but it is certainly not cheap.

-Lots of other breweries do tours in Amsterdam such as House of Bols (€16 per person) and Brouwerij de Prael (€11 per person).
+Many other breweries offer tours in Amsterdam, such as House of Bols (€20 per person) and Brouwerij de Prael.
 That means you can easily find a cheaper brewery tour that offers a more intimate experience.

 2. Keukenhof

-Tulip season begins in spring which is March, April and May in the Netherlands — and thousands of tourists flock to Keukenhof to see the blooming flowers.
+Tulip season begins in spring, which spans March, April and May in the Netherlands.

-Whilst it is beautiful (it’s tulips after all), it’s also a tourist trap as it costs a whopping €19 for entry.
-That’s some expensive tulips (but not as expensive as when a single bulb of Semper Augustus cost an astonishing €2819 in 1633).
+Whilst it is beautiful (it’s tulips, after all), it’s also a tourist trap as it costs a whopping €21 for entry.
+That’s some expensive tulips (but not as expensive as when a single bulb of Semper Augustus cost an astonishing €2,819 in 1633).

 Can’t get enough of tulips!
 Image: Depositphotos